California law allows you to recover lost wages in

 - 6.7.
 Can I recover unemployment insurance benefits?

 You may also wish to read our article on Recovering Damages for Wrongful Termination in California.

-Lost wages in California include all amounts a plaintiff would have earned from work had the plaintiff not been injured.
+Lost wages in California include all amounts you would have earned from work had you not been injured.